-5.1 CLA return to home interview (RHI)
+5.1 Children Looked After return to home interview (RHI)

 Since April 2020, Inspire Youth Hub have been commissioned to undertake independent Return Home Interviews (RHI).
 All children are offered a RHI within 72 hours following each missing event, with the aim of understanding the young person's circumstances and the reasons why they go missing.
-Key Workers from placements, Foster Carers and Social Workers will discuss missing incidents with children.
+Key Workers from placements, Foster Carers and Social Workers will also discuss missing incidents with children.
 There is a network of support provided to children to try to engage with them and understand the reasons for their missing episodes.
 The Participation Team have been able to engage and seek feedback from young people and this has been invaluable.

-Between January and March 2022, the average take up was 59% by all young people offered a RHI compared to 52% between January and March 2021.
-The offer of an RHI via Inspire s not always accepted by young people for a number of reasons including not wanting to reveal their whereabouts when missing and not believing that they were missing but 'out'.
+Between April and June 2022, the average take up was 69% by all young people who were offered a RHI compared to 44% between April and June 2021.
+The offer of an RHI via Inspire is not always accepted by young people for several reasons including not wanting to reveal their whereabouts when missing and not believing that they were missing but 'out'.
 All young people who have a missing episode are reviewed at the weekly Risk Management Meeting.

-The graph below shows the percentage of return to home interviews taken up by young people through Inspire over the last 12 months.
-There has been an increase in the number of missing episodes in a cohort of 7 young people who have consistently refused return home interviews.
-We are reviewing how we engage this cohort of young people and alternatives such as whether there is anyone within the network better placed to have these conversations when they return from missing episodes including their social worker and how this information is captured.
-Part of this review will include gaining an understanding from young people about what works for them, what the barriers are to taking up a return home interview and working with representatives from the National Working Group who are supporting Inspire to improve the take up of that offer
+The graph below shows the percentage of return to home interviews taken up by young people through Inspire since April 2021.
+There continues to be a small number of CLA with a large number of episodes who have consistently refused return home interviews.
+We continue to review how Inspire engage this cohort of young people and alternatives such as whether there is anyone within the network better placed to have these conversations when they return from missing episodes, including their social worker and how this information is captured.
+This has increased the amount of Return Home Interviews completed and has ensured that young people are given the opportunities to share whether there are any safeguarding issues in relation to exploitation that needs to be addressed. that offer.

-5.2 Timeliness of social worker visits
+5.2 Timeliness of Social Worker Children Looked After visits

 Social workers are required to visit a child/young person within one week of the start of any placement.
-Visits are then due in accordance to the time agreed within the Care Plan.
+Visits are then due in accordance with the time agreed within the Care Plan.
 This can vary from 20 to 65 working days, permitted within regulations.
 There has been a slight dip in performance in the last quarter and there is focused work within the service to ensure sustained improved performance and that children are seen and spoken to.
-The average quarterly visits completed in time between January and March 2022 was 93% compared to 96% between January and March 2021.
+The average quarterly visits completed in time between April and June 2022 was 93% compared to 94% between April and June 2021.

-5.3 CLA Initial Health Assessments (IHA)
+5.3 Children Looked After Initial Health Assessments (IHA)

-Every child who becomes looked after should have an Initial Health Assessment within 20 working days of entering into care.
-To achieve good performance for this indicator, there is reliance on working with Thurrock Social Workers, the children's families, Thurrock health care providers, and also other health providers for children placed outside of Thurrock.
-Sometimes notifications for an IHA cannot be processed if parents have not provided consent for medical treatment and there is no court order which gives the Local Authority responsibility for consenting to health care.
-There is a weekly IHA tracking meeting to ensure that there is a focus on meeting the 5 day target to notify Health colleagues that a child has become looked after and to ensure that an Initial Health Assessment is offered and completed within 20 working days.
+Every child who becomes looked after should have an Initial Health Assessment within 20 working days of entering care.
+To achieve good performance for this indicator, there is reliance on working with Thurrock Social Workers, parents and placement providers, Thurrock health care providers, and other health providers for children placed outside of Thurrock.